-Berezha Security is a rather small offensive security consultancy focused around high quality of results and long-term partnerships with every client.
+Berezha Security is a rather small offensive security consultancy focused on high-quality results and long-term partnerships with every client.
 However, we find a lot of bugs, too, so we try to keep you up to date with what we find.
 Last year we listed Top-5 flaws that have let us into the clients’ infrastructure.

 1. Authentication Bypass